 In my experience, you can resell used Lovevery toys or KiwiCo toys pretty easily – so if you have your heart set on certain items from Lovevery, go for it and sell the one's you don't want.

-Moreover, KiwiCo's Panda Crate only goes up to 2 years old, Lovevery play kits go up to 3.
-At 2 years old, the toddler switches to the “Koala Crate” under KiwiCo, which focuses more on activities and not on toys.
-Though it's noteworthy, some of the items in Lovevery's 2-3 year play kits are a mix of toys and activities which may make Lovevery the better choice for some families as they get a mix.
+At 3 years old, the toddler switches to the “Koala Crate” under KiwiCo, which focuses more on activities and not on toys.
+Though it's noteworthy, some of the items in Lovevery's 2+ year old play kits are a mix of toys and activities which may make Lovevery the better choice for some families as they get a mix.

 Personally we are doing both right now and super happy with the decision!